burlster1980/arupcodev060/content/creating-modules/publication-promo.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>4.
 Creating a publication promo module</h2>
-			<p>To add a video module, you must first create it within the Content Editor.
+			<p>To add a publication promo module, you must first create it within the Content Editor.
 Once this has been created, you can add the module to your page using the Experience Editor.</p>
 			<ul>
-				<li>" Right click on the 'Local content' folder and choose '<b>Insert &gt; Publication promo</b>' from the popup</li>
+				<li>Right click on the 'Local content' folder and choose '<b>Insert &gt; Publication promo</b>' from the popup</li>
 			</ul>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/publication-promo/create-promo.jpg"></div>
 			<div class="halfbleed__detail">